What is the HITECH ACT?

 Health and Human Services’ (HHS) obvious goal is to provide for “enhanced enforcement.”
 HHS has released reports that show significant fines and audits in 2012 show that HHS is serious about Healthcare Organizations complying with the enacted regulations.

 HIPAA clearly outlined release of information guidelines, and what can and cannot be released without authorization from the patient.
 HITECH notification requirements were built similar to many state data breach laws relating to personally identifiable financial information.
-The HITECH Compliance Act requires that patients be notified of any unsecured breach.
+The HITECH Compliance Act and its relationship to HIPAA and EMRs requires that patients be notified of any unsecured breach.
 If a breach impacts 500 patients or more then HHS must also be notified.
 In this instance, local media will need to be notified as well.
 Lastly, the State Privacy Officer will need to be notified.
 All breached patients will need to receive a first class mailing that addresses personally what happened and what steps are being taken to resolve the breach, with the entity sometimes paying for the breached patients to have free access to their credit reports.